Mind offer helplines for confidential help and legal matters as well as a wide range of online publications.

 Visit the Backup website

 Speak to mental health first aiders with an industry background trained to listen and recommend resources for mental health and addictions.
-They are also offering free access to their NHS-approved wellbeing app ‘Thrive’.
+They also offer access to their NHS-approved wellbeing app ‘Thrive’.

 Visit the Music Support website